tudelft3d/geoit1501.website/src/dates.md

 | 2025-11-07 | 13:00--17:00 | Final presentations (Geomatics Day) | Berlagezaal |

+## Strongly recommended meetings
+Every Monday 1-2pm we will have a Synthesis project in progress meeting.
+Room TBD.

 ## Deadlines

 |**day**     |**time**|     **what**                 |  **how**  |